 Lawrence Huber, their father, developed the 7IL cattle brand to keep his cattle separate from his neighbor's.
 It also formed the basis of our business name.
 Since Lawrence was a card playing gambler and calf roper, it was only natural that he used the number " 7 ", his lucky number, as part of his brand.
 In remembrance of his Grandfather Isaac, the original founder, he put the letter " I " next in the brand.
-To make the brand complete he personalized it by placing the letter " L " (for Lawrence) as the final character.
+To make the brand complete and to personalize it, he placed the letter " L " (for Lawrence) as the final character.
 This brand, 7IL, is still used on the ranch and is registered with the state of Texas.

 7IL opened to the public in 1999 as a trail riding and entertaining facility to help pay the ever increasing land taxes.
 In 2003 the 7IL boarding stables were built to further help keep the ranch in the family for many generations to come.
 With the ranch being open to the public, there are always horses and riders enjoying the facilities daily.

 In 2013 Faye and her son David received their 150 year Family Land Heritage award from the Texas Department of Agriculture Commissioner Todd Staples.
 The ceremony in our state capital was to honor those that kept their land in continuous agricultural production by the same family.

 Faye and her son David get great satisfaction watching the "extended horse riding and running families" have such a good time on the ranch and never take for granted their little piece of heaven they call work.